Galician Nationalist Party–Galicianist Party

-The Galician Nationalist Party–Galicianist Party (Partido Nacionalista Galego–Partido Galeguista, PNG–PG) is a Galician nationalist and liberal political party, coming from a split of the Galician Coalition.
+The Galician Nationalist Party–Galicianist Party (Partido Nacionalista Galego–Partido Galeguista, PNG–PG) was a Galician nationalist and liberal political party, coming from a split of the Galician Coalition.
 The PNG–PG had 132 members in 2002 (the party had more than 500 shortly after its founding).
-Xosé Mosquera Casero is its secretary general, after the VIII Congress in September 2011.
+Xosé Mosquera Casero was the last secretary general, after the VIII Congress in September 2011.
+The party merged with Commitment to Galicia in 2012.

 History

 Founded in January 1987 as the Galician Nationalist Party (PNG) when a sector of the Galician Coalition, led by Pablo González Mariñas and Xosé Henrique Rodríguez Peña promoted a more progressive and nationalist organization.
 The PNG was joined the same year by the small Partido Galeguista (Nationalist), leading to the creation of the PNG–PG.
 In September 1987, the PNG–PG supported a motion against the Galician president Xerardo Fernández Albor, that led to the fall of the government.
 The party entered the new socialist government of Fernando González Laxe taking control of two consellerías (autonic ministers).

 In 1987 and 1989 participated in the elections to the European Parliament together with Eusko Alkartasuna and the Republican Left of Catalonia without obtaining representation.